yosefHesham/capstone1/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-- Npm and node js
+- Npm
 - Git and Github

 ### Install
-- Clone the repo from [Here](https://github.com/yosefHesham/capstone1)
+- Clone the repo using: `git clone https://github.com/yosefHesham/capstone1`
 - Go to index.html
 - run the file